-Every 58 hours, one more police officer dies in the line of duty, reports the National Law Enforcement Officers’ Memorial Fund.
-In the U.S. each day, approximately 900,000 officers risk their lives and safety to provide safety and protection to others.
+Every 54 hours, an average of one more police officer dies in the line of duty, reports the National Law Enforcement Officers’ Memorial Fund.
+In the U.S. each day, approximately 800,000 officers risk their lives and safety to provide safety and protection to others.
 The National Law Enforcement Officers’ Memorial contains the names of more than 21,000 officers who have been killed in the line of duty since 1791.
 The curving, 304 foot-long blue-grey marble memorial in Washington DC is ever changing—adding new names of fallen police officers each spring.

 But, it’s about more than just numbers.
 It’s about real men and women who have been heroic.
 It’s about how we can honor and remember them.

 On February 26, 2013, two officers from the Santa Cruz (CA) Police Department arrived at a residence to arrest a suspect for sexual assault.
 The National Law Enforcement Officers’ Memorial Fund records that Sergeant Loran “Butch” Baker (51) and Detective Elizabeth Butler (38) spoke to the suspect who agreed to come outside—but he came out of a different door than the detectives expected.
 Brandishing a .45-caliber handgun, the suspect opened fire on Sergeant Baker, and Detective Butler and kept firing until he had killed them both.
 Then, he stole their unmarked car and fled.

 When speaking about her husband’s dedication to police work and making the Santa Cruz community a safer place, Kelly Baker offered a comforting thought: “[My husband] was doing exactly what he wanted to do.”